 Check out the video here and more specifics on how I prep as a busy mom!
 Oh yeah!
-Keep scrolling for links for a few other recipes featured in this video.
+Keep scrolling for links to the recipes featured in this video.

-The prep video above included the muffin recipe as well as Ground Turkey Tacos, Egg Muffins Recipe, Chicken Parmesan and Energy Bites.
+The prep video above included the Banana Chocolate Muffins as well as Ground Turkey Tacos, Egg Muffins Recipe, Chicken Parmesan and Energy Bites.
 In addition to those recipes I had also prepped carrot sticks and cucumber slices since I was already cutting veggies for the recipes.

 Love the idea of meal prepping but dread the planning aspect of it?
 Well, be sure to grab this meal plan, meal prep guide that even includes a grocery list!
 This is sure to get your started on the right foot.